 Veiled chameleons are an arboreal species, which means they spend their time in the branches of trees and tend to hide under leaves.
 If your chameleon’s enclosure does not have branches and leaves that can shelter them, they are likely to become very stressed and potentially ill.

-Broad-leafed plants such as Ficus and Hibiscus are great choices for the enclosure but there are many different types of plants that can do the trick.
+Broad-leafed plants such as Ficus and Hibiscus are great choices for the enclosure but many different types of plants can do the trick.
 Remember to ensure that any live plants need to be pesticide-free.
 You can supplement the enclosure with some artificial plants as well.

 Branches for perching should be larger than their overall grasp diameter but you will want to avoid any textures that could be slippery, as they need to get a firm grip.
 It is recommended to place them diagonally across the enclosure to give the chameleon room to roam.
 A perch branch needs to be placed under one of your basking lights as well.